sebasgebuis/infovis/_build/html/_sources/docs/home.md

 This brings us to our two standpoints:

-#### Popular songs do not sound the same, diversity in music has increased because of the rise of the internet.
+<em> Popular songs do not sound the same, diversity in music has increased because of the rise of the internet. </em>

-#### Popular music does sound the same, that is why it is all labeled under one label of "pop music"
+<em> Popular music does sound the same, that is why it is all labeled under one label of "pop music" </em>

 # Data and Preprocessing